3215 Breton Rd SE

-Blood in the urine is a common finding in cats with litter box problems.
-What most people don't realize, however, is that this blood is usually from inflammation, not a true bacterial urinary infection, especially in younger cats.
+Blood in the urine, frequent urination, painful urination and straining to urinate are all common findings in cats with litter box problems.
+What most people don't realize, however, is that these problems are usually from bladder inflammation, not true bacterial infections, especially in younger cats.
 Most of the time this inflammation, called idiopathic cystitis, results from a combination of stress, insufficient water intake, diet, and a genetic tendency toward lower urinary tract disease.
 Sometimes, however, especially in older or debilitated cats, a true bacterial infection is involved that requires appropriate antibiotic therapy.
 These infections can involve both the bladder and the kidneys and can be very painful.
 Kidney infections can also damage the kidneys and cause kidney failure.

 Many cats with cystitis run back and forth to the litter box frequently or may lick their urethral area excessively.
 They may strain to urinate because of the discomfort.
 Male cats that are showing any of these signs need immediate veterinary care as they may have a complete urethral obstruction, which is fatal if left untreated.